Danny Seraphine: Endorsements

-Seraphine plays DW drums, pedals & hardware, Aquarian drumheads, Zildjian cymbals and drumsticks.
-He had previously endorsed Rogers, Slingerland and Yamaha drums in the past prior to endorsing DW in 1988.
+Seraphine plays Slingerland drums, DW pedals & hardware, Aquarian drumheads, Zildjian cymbals and drumsticks.

 With Chicago, Seraphine used Rogers and Slingerland drums; and in the 1970s, he used an array of Slingerland drum kits in both recording and touring and in a variety of configurations.
 He switched to Yamaha Drums around 1984 before the departure of singer and bassist Peter Cetera.
-In 1988, he switched to Drum Workshop, which he has been with ever since.
+In 1988, he switched to DW, playing their drums until 2025, and still using their pedals and hardware to this day.
 He had previously used Pro-Mark drumsticks, but eventually switched to using Danny Seraphine signature drumsticks, a line created for him by Zildjian, and for many years, he used Remo heads.
+In October 2025, Seraphine returned to Slingerland drums.